P0liak/xtream2m3u/README.md

 - `unwanted_groups` (optional): A comma-separated list of group names to exclude
 - `wanted_groups` (optional): A comma-separated list of group names to include (takes precedence over unwanted_groups)
 - `proxy_url` (optional): Custom base URL for proxied content (overrides auto-detection)

+Note: Wildcard patterns are also supported for group filtering in the XMLTV endpoint, just like for the M3U endpoint.

 ##### Example Request